casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 let accountInfo = await getAccountInfo(NODE_ADDRESS!, KEYS.publicKey);
 ```

-Finally, the contract hash is derived from account information and you can check the installed contract hash on the console.
+Finally, the contract hash is derived from account information, and you can check the installed contract hash on the console.
 ```javascript
  const contractHash = await getAccountNamedKeyValue(
     accountInfo,